pallets/click/docs/commands-and-groups.rst

 Group Separation
 --------------------------
-Within a group, command :ref:`parameters` attached to a command belong only to that command.
+Command :ref:`parameters` attached to a command belong only to that command.

 .. click:example::
     @click.group()